 Discover what it was really like during, and after, the summer of love - and how one remarkable woman survived it all to remain today as vibrant and rebellious as ever.
 Grace Slick was the original ´´great rock diva.´´ As the lead singer of Jefferson Airplane, which produced the classics ´´White Rabbit´´ and ´´Somebody to Love,´´ she was at the forefront of the ´60s and ´70s counterculture.
 Now, in her inimitable voice, she offers a revealing portrait of the complex woman behind the rock-outlaw image, and delivers a behind-the-scenes view of rock´s grandest stages.
 1. Language: English.
 Narrator: Grace Slick.
 Audio sample: http://samples.audible.de/bk/time/000127/bk_time_000127_sample.mp3.
 Digital audiobook in aax.

-: ´´The world could surely use a little more love, a little more compassion, and a little more wisdom.
-In Love for Imperfect Things, Haemin Sunim shows us how to cultivate all three, and to find beauty in the most imperfect of things--including your very own self.´´ A #1 internationally bestselling book of spiritual wisdom about learning to love ourselves, with all our imperfections, by the Buddhist author of The Things You Can See Only When You Slow Down Hearing the words ´´be good to yourself first, then to others´´ was like being struck by lightning.
-Many of us respond to the pressures of life by turning inward and ignoring problems, sometimes resulting in anxiety or depression.
-Others react by working harder at the office, at school, or at home, hoping that this will make ourselves and the people we love happier.
+´´Hearing the words ´be good to yourself first, then to others´ was like being struck by lightning.´´ Many of us respond to the pressures of life by turning inwards and ignoring problems, sometimes resulting in anxiety or depression.
+Others react by working harder at work, at school or at home, hoping that this will make ourselves and the people we love happier.
 But what if being yourself is enough?
 Just as we are advised on airplanes to take our own oxygen first before helping others, we must first be at peace with ourselves before we can be at peace with the world around us.
-In this beautiful follow-up to his international bestseller The Things You Can See Only When You Slow Down, Zen Buddhist monk Haemin Sunim turns his trademark wisdom to the art of self-care, arguing that only by accepting yourself--and the flaws that make you who you are--can you have compassionate and fulfilling relationships with your partner, your family, and your friends.
-With more than thirty-five full-color illustrations, Love for Imperfect Things will appeal to both your eyes and your heart, and help you learn to love yourself, your life, and everyone in it.
-When you care for yourself first, the world begins to find you worthy of care.
+In this beautiful follow-up to his international bestseller The Things You Can See Only When You Slow Down, Buddhist monk Haemin Sunim turns his trademark wisdom and kindness to self-care, arguing that only by accepting yourself - and the flaws which make you who you are - can you have compassionate and fulfilling relationships with your partner, family and friends. ´´Even products labelled ´limited edition´ are made on a production line with hundreds that are exactly the same.
+But there is only one you in the world.´´

 Forever Changes may be 36 years old at the time of this writing, but its hermetic fusion of the personal and the political feels more relevant than ever.
 It speaks to the present in ways that, say, a Jefferson Airplane record never could, whatever the parallels between the late ´60s and our contemporary morass.
 Conceived as the last testament of a charismatic recluse who believe he was about to die, Forever Changes is one of the defining albums of an era.
 Here, Andrew Hultkrans explores the myriad depths of this bizarre and brilliant record.
 Charting bohemian Los Angeles´ descent into chaos at the end of the 60´s, he teases out the literary and mystical influences behind Arthur Lee´s lyrics, and argues that Lee was both inspired and burdened by a powerful prophetic urge.
 Andrew Hultkrans is a writer who lives in Brooklyn.
 He is the former editor-in-chief of Bookforum magazine.33 1/3 is a new series of short books about critically acclaimed and much-loved albums of the last 40 years.
 Focusing on one album rather than an artist´s entire output, the books dispense with the standard biographical background that fans know already, and cut to the heart of the music on each album.
 The authors provide fresh, original perspectives - often through their access to and relationships with the key figures involved in the recording of these albums.
 By turns obsessive, passionate, creative, and informed, the books in this series demonstrate many different ways of writing about music.
 (A task which can be, as Elvis Costello famously observed, as tricky as dancing about architecture.)
 What binds this series together, and what brings it to life, is that all of the authors - musicians, scholars, and writers - are deeply in love with the album they have chosen.
 1. Language: English.
 Narrator: Jeremy Beck.
 Audio sample: http://samples.audible.de/bk/adbl/000418/bk_adbl_000418_sample.mp3.
 Digital audiobook in aax.